midnightntwrk/midnight-architecture/apis-and-common-types/dapp-connector/Readme.md

 4. DApp should always check the `apiVersion` against supported range of versions (following semver semantics) and the DApp must not attempt to connect or present to the user initial APIs that are annotated with an unsupported API version.
 5. Wallet must report exact version of the `@midnight-ntwrk/dapp-connector-api` package it implemented
 6. If the Wallet implements multiple incompatible versions of the API simultanously (which is a possible case during transition period related to a hard-fork), Wallet must provide multiple entries in the `midnight` object.
-7. When connecting:
+7. For connecting:
-   - DApp must provide network id it wants to connect to
+   - The DApp must provide network id it wants to connect to
+   - The DApp can call `connect` method of the initial API multiple times, e.g. to establish concurrent connections to different networks
-   - Wallet must reject connection request if it can't connect to the network with id provided by the DApp
+   - The wallet must reject connection request if it can't connect to the network with id provided by the DApp
-   - It is up to wallet to define their approach to different networks, they can support connecting to multiple networks simultanously, they can connect to only single network at a time and ask user to make the switch and then reload the DApp, etc.
-   - Wallet should ask user for the scope of permissions provided to the DApp and indicate what network the DApp wants to connect to.
+   - The wallet should ask user for the scope of permissions provided to the DApp and indicate what network the DApp wants to connect to.
 It is up to the wallet implementation to decide how exactly and when exactly user is asked for confirmation
+   - The wallet should expect multiple calls to the `connect` method and ensure they are properly separated from each other

 ### Connected API